 The City of Manhattan Beach requires Campaign Finance Disclosure documents to be filed online.
 Data within the public portal allows the public to view campaign disclosure forms as required by the Fair Political Practice Commission.
 See data submitted online.

-The City of Manhattan Beach offers Statements of Economic Interests online.
+The City of Manhattan Beach offers Statements of Economic Interests (Form 700) online.
 Data within the public portal allows the public to view asset and income disclosures documents to ensure the avoidance of conflicts of interests.
-Data will be provided starting April 2018 online.

 FPPC Form 806 – Public Official Appointments